chinamike65/hugo-tuolesi/content/book2/book2en.md

 It is very important to have the heart in everything, that is to say, it is very important to have the heart in everything.

-May all sentient beings be full of happiness and happiness.
-May all sentient beings be free from suffering and suffering.
-May all sentient beings never be separated from the wonderful happiness without suffering.
-May all sentient beings stay away from love, hatred, relatives, and friends.
-Four immeasurable hearts.
+**The Four Immeasurable Thoughts**

+>
+>May all sentient beings have happiness and its causes.
+>
+>May all sentient beings be free from suffering and its causes.
+>
+>May all sentient beings never be separated from sorrowless bliss.
+>
+>May all sentient beings abide in equanimity, free of bias, attachment, and anger.
+>

-"May all sentient beings be full of happiness and the causes of happiness."
+"May all sentient beings have happiness and its causes."
 The happiness here is peace, joy, and happiness.

 The causes of happiness are the ten good precepts, practice of the Dharma, taking refuge, reciting sutras, and so on.

-May all beings find happiness and the cause of happiness.
+May all sentient beings have happiness and its causes.

-160 Vajrasattva This is loving-kindness.
+This is loving-kindness.

 "May all sentient beings be free from suffering and its causes."
 Suffering here is suffering and affliction.